dheekshithbg/smart-contract-truffle/README.md

+# Deploying contracts on an external blockchain by using Ganache

 - Install Truffle and Ganache to implement private blockchain in the local system.

 - Download Truffle using the following command: